Janis Lynn Sammartino

 Janis Lynn Sammartino (born April 24, 1950) is a United States district judge of the United States District Court for the Southern District of California.

 Early life and education

-Born in Philadelphia, Pennsylvania, Sammartino graduated from Occidental College with her Artium Baccalaureus degree in 1972 and later from Notre Dame Law School with a Juris Doctor in 1975.
+Sammartino was born in Philadelphia.
+She graduated from Occidental College with a Bachelor of Arts degree in 1972 and later from Notre Dame Law School at the University of Notre Dame with a Juris Doctor in 1975.